ourpalace/ourcord/CONTRIBUTING.md

 - Be really really sure your code follows our [code style](#101-code)
 - After that, you can now send a pull request and join the contributor gang B).

-> __NOTE:__ Small contributions such as fixing spelling errors, where the content is small enough to not be considered intellectual property, can be submitted by a contributor as a patch.

 As a rule of thumb, changes are obvious fixes if they do not introduce any new functionality or creative thinking.
 As long as the change does not affect functionality, some likely examples include the following: